Tuisto59/PyFuncover/README.md

     WARNING ! : Too high number of requested cross-refs will occur a slow-mode request 1 by 1.
-                If it get an error for 1 request with 1 protein in the mode 1 by 1, the program will ABORT with a too high number of choosen cross-ref choosen exception !
+                If it get an error for 1 request with 1 protein in the mode 1 by 1, the program will ABORT with a too high number of choosen cross-ref exception !

 --nb-prot : The number of protein per request to the bioDBnet Database: